 Make sure to have a magnifying glass on hand, because these teeny-tiny notes are going to need a closer look.
 Place these free — and decidedly minuscule — printable leprechaun notes from Studio DIY around the house for the kids to find, and encourage them to leave notes for the leprechaun in return.

 If March 17 falls on a weekday, continue the trickery on the way to school with this simple but spectacular rainbow-on-the-windshield trick inspired by Helmut Smits.
 All you need is colored foam paint (just have a wet rag handy to wipe it off quickly so you can see to drive) — kids will adore the bright surprise.

 Even a busy leprechaun needs to take a break from creating chaos and use the, um, facilities.
-With a couple of drops of green food coloring and some washable green paint, you can follow this leprechaun pee trick from Dangerously Delicious and elicit plenty of kid giggles when they go into the bathroom in the morning.
+With a couple of drops of green food coloring in your toilet water and a little bit of green paint (washable, of course!), you can elicit plenty of kid giggles when they go into the bathroom in the morning.
 Because who doesn’t love a good bathroom joke?
-And speaking of the bathroom, while you're in there setting this trick up, go ahead and unspool the toilet paper, TP the shower, and write a message or joke on the mirror in green soap.
+And speaking of the bathroom, while you’re in there setting this trick up, go ahead and unspool the toilet paper, TP the shower, and write a message or joke on the mirror in green soap.
 Leprechauns love to make a mess, after all.

 Since leprechauns love wreaking havoc, feel free to “TP” your kids’ rooms — or any room, really — with these super-simple shamrock streamers.
 Some other festive mess ideas: Fill your bathtub with green balloons or blanket everything under some green silly string.
 You can even turn the water from your faucet green for a truly magical leprechaun trick.
 Simply follow these step-by-step instructions.